Digicel earnings dip as Haitian currency woes drag

 Market value of the heavily-indebted company’s bonds edges slightly higher

+Fitch warned last week that Digicel faces ‘imminent refinancing risk’ and will likely have to restructure the 2021 bonds.
+Photograph: Getty

-Denis O’Brien’s Digicel emerging-markets focused telecoms saw its earnings dip in the three months to the end of September.
+Denis O’Brien’s Digicel telecoms group saw its earnings dip in the three months to the end of September.

-Earnings before interest, tax, depreciation and amortisation (ebitda) declined by 1 per cent in the quarter, Digicel’s second fiscal quarter, to $250 million (€227 million), compared to the same period last year, the sources said.
+Earnings before interest, tax, depreciation and amortisation (Ebitda) declined by 1 per cent in the quarter, Digicel’s second fiscal quarter, to $250 million (€227 million), compared with the same period last year, sources said.

+While underlying revenues rose 4 per cent, they fell 1 per cent on a reported basis to $554 million, dragged down by a $26 million currencies hit.

-Digicel’s cash position declined, however, to $180 million from $214 million at the end of June.
-Still, its net debt ratio declined to 6.9 times ebitda from 7.3 quarter on quarter, according to the sources.
+Digicel’s cash position declined, however, to $180 million from $214 million earlier this year.
+Still, its net debt ratio declined to 6.9 times Ebitda from 7.3 quarter on quarter, according to the sources.
 The reason for this decline was not immediately clear.

 The Digicel update, issued to bondholders on Monday, did not address how Digicel plans to go about refinancing $1.3 billion of bonds that mature in early 2021, which has become a growing issue for the company’s creditors and debt ratings firms.